 According to the Sale Purchase Agreement (SPA) executed between Eurobank Group (the Seller) and Banca Transilvania (BT) (the Purchaser), the Purchaser could claim, subject to certain limitations on the total claim, from the Seller the tax liabilities that will be assessed by a tax authority as a result of a Tax audit covering all tax matters in respect of all open (non-expired) taxable periods of Bancpost S.A. until the completion of the transaction.
-In respect of the above, Eurobank has already placed in an escrow account the amount of $\notin$ 9.4 million.
+In respect of the above, in the third quarter of 2018, the Group has recognized the aforementioned provision of € 15 million in the income statement.